josephtaylor/sketch-mapper/README.md

 SketchMapper sketchMapper = new SketchMapper(this, "myLayout.xml");
 ```

-As of version `4.2.0`, SketchMapper will automatically find any sketches that
+As of version `4.2.0`, SketchMapper will automatically find any classes that
-extend `AbstractSketch` and will add them to the list.
+extend `AbstractSketch` and add them to the list.

 Alternatively, you can add sketches to the `SketchMapper` using the `addSketch()` method.
 ```